contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 #### Bugfixes

  * Fixed a bug where `(scroll:)` didn't work correctly with `?page` if the `<tw-story>` element didn't have a fixed height (via CSS).
+ * Fixed a syntax highlighter bug where the underline for the cursor's nearest syntax token would, if it spanned multiple lines, sometimes incorrectly persisted after editing.
+ * Fixed a syntax highlighter bug where, when "Proofreading View" was enabled, text inside the verbatim syntax would be incorrectly dimmed.

 ### 3.3.3 changes (Aug 29,​ 2022):